jg223fp/movement_monitoring/README.md

 3. Remove the connection between G23 and GND and reset the LoPy again.

 4. To init serial monitor just write something in the serial terminal

+## wifi sniffer features:
+- scans network 13 channels for 26 seconds.
+- add found macs to ignore list
+- then scans for macs and keeps track of count
+- every mac gets a ttl of 60 seconds
+- if ttl passes the mac is removed from the list
+- every time the mac is found the ttl is reset to 60